Fu Youde: Biography

-He was given independent command in the campaign against Sichuan.
+Fu was given independent command in the campaign against Sichuan.
 In January 1371, he joined forces with Tang He's army and Liao Yongzhong's fleet to launch a surprise attack on the enemy from the north, while the Hongwu Emperor's main attack was expected to come from the east along the Yangtze River.
-The conquest of Sichuan was achieved with relative ease, and both Fu and Liao received praise from the Emperor, but despite their significant contributions to the campaign, they were not promoted to duke, which they rightfully deserved.
+The generals conquered Sichuan with relative ease, and both Fu and Liao received praise from the Emperor.
+Despite their significant contributions to the campaign, neither was granted a dukedom, a decision that historians later criticized as an inadequate reward for their exceptional military achievements.

-Fu successfully led campaigns in the northern border and Gansu, constructing fortifications and teaching the Emperor's sons the art of war.
+Fu successfully led campaigns along the northern frontier and in Gansu, constructing fortifications and teaching the Emperor's sons the art of war.
 In 1381, the Ming government decided to forcibly annex Yunnan, which was still under Mongol control, after diplomatic negotiations failed.
-Fu was appointed as the commander-in-chief of the attacking troops, with Lan Yu and Mu Ying as his deputies.
+The Emperor appointed Fu as the commander-in-chief of the attacking troops, with Lan Yu and Mu Ying as his deputies.
 He had a large army of 300,000 soldiers, while the enemy had about a third of that number.
-The campaign began in the fall of 1381 and by January 1382, Kunming (the capital) had fallen, followed by Dali in April.
-The Mongol governor of Yunnan, Basalawarmi, and his associates committed suicide before Kunming fell, but resistance continued from commanders in the region.
-Fu established a provincial administration, but the war continued for several more years.
-It was not until April 1384 that Fu and Lan were able to return with part of the army.
+The campaign began in the fall of 1381, and the Ming forces had captured the provincial capital Kunming by January 1382, followed by Dali in April.
+The Mongol governor of Yunnan, Basalawarmi, and his associates committed suicide before Kunming fell, but regional commanders continued the resistance.
+Fu established a provincial administration, while the war with the Mongols continued.
+Fu and Lan were not able to return with part of the army until April 1384.
 Fu was promoted to Duke of Ying, while Lan and the other generals received financial rewards and minor titles.